 1. Introduction 2.
 Recording: emerging white collar factories 3.
 Explaining: a facet of the city 4.
 Planning: a tale of indifference and ineptitude 5.
 Building: a triumph of hope over experience 6.
 Building: re-shaping a global city 7.
 Mediating: from advice to service 8.
 Working: from corporatism to individualism 9.
 Managing: from liability to corporate resource 10.
 Divining: from castles to condominiums

 Rob Harris is a consultant and analyst in the commercial real estate sector, where he has spent over three decades advising developers, investors, occupiers and public sector bodies.
-He was educated in geography and urban planning, and his interests range from the ‘workstation to the city’.
-Rob’s particular perspective is that he understands real estate as an outcome of social, economic and technological change, and translates the changes into practical advice on the design, development, management and planning of buildings.
+His interests and experience range from advising occupiers on their use of space to the urban policies that help shape future cities: from the 'workstation to the city region'.

-Rob started work at design practice DEGW in the early-1980s, where he contributed to innovative work on new developments including Broadgate in the City of London and Stockley Park, Heathrow.
-He worked at surveyors DTZ and Gerald Eve in a research capacity; and was director of research at Stanhope Properties plc in the 1990s.
-Rob established Ramidus Consulting Limited in 2003 as a specialist, independent built environment research and advisory business.
+Rob started work at design practice DEGW in the early 1980s, where he contributed to innovative work on new developments including Broadgate in the City of London and Stockley Park, Heathrow.
+He worked at surveyors DTZ and Gerald Eve in a research capacity, and he was director of research at Stanhope Properties plc in the 1990s.
+He established Ramidus Consulting Limited in 2003 as a specialist, independent built environment research and advisory business.